How Much Does a Trash Compactor Cost in 2025?

 Trash Compactor Cost by Size

-Trash compactor prices partially depend on the width you need to fit in your kitchen's space.
-Most are 12 to 24 inches wide, about 35 inches tall, and around 24 inches deep.
-Fifteen inches in width is the most common size.
+Trash compactor prices partially depend on the width you need to fit in your kitchen’s space.
+Most units are 12 to 24 inches wide, 35 inches tall, and 24 inches deep.
+The table below outlines the costs for each size.

 Trash Compactor Cost Factors

-What you pay will significantly depend on the brand, size, and type of trash compactor you choose.
-It also depends if you hire a professional to install your new appliance.
-The pro can measure, cut, and mount your compactor to function correctly.
+The cost you pay for a trash compactor will significantly depend on the design of the trash compactor you select and whether you hire a professional to install your new appliance.

 Material and Capacity